paulvt/solar-grabber/README.md

 ### Using Docker (Compose)

-Using `docker-compose` it is easy (to build and) run using a Docker image.
+Using Docker Compose it is easy (to build and) run using a Docker image.
 If you do not change `docker-compose.yml` it will use `Rocket.toml` from the current working directory as configuration: